Community Development Corporations (CDC) Partnerships

 CHDO grant funds are available to eligible CHDO organizations for the production of affordable for-sale or rental housing units that are occupied by tenants at or below 80 percent of the area median income (for-sale) or 60 percent of the area median income (rental).
 A grant in the amount of $3,000 per unit with a maximum of $35,000 per year will be awarded based on fund availability.

-To discuss your residential development project with a housing project specialist, contact Shaina Madden, Manager of Residential Development, at 412.255.6543 or firstname.lastname@example.org.
+To discuss your residential development project with a housing project specialist, contact Shaina Madden, assistant director of Residential & Consumer Lending, at 412.255.6543 or firstname.lastname@example.org.